ijuintekka/fusee-a5/README.md

 Upon insertion of a USB storage device, the root of each partition will be probed for a new payload.bin, and if found will replace the current payload with the discovered file.

 This release has, by default, ethernet activated and set to be configured by DHCP, as well as Wi-Fi enabled by default with the SSID "3GWIFI_XXXX" and the WPA2 passkey "12345678".
+The default IP address for the dongle, over Wi-fi, is 10.1.5.1.

 These details can be changed at any time by editing /etc/config/network and /etc/config/wireless respectively.